jmdobry/angular-cache/src/documents/api/cacheremoveexpired.html.md

 index: 15
 ---
 ## Description
-Remove all expired items from the cache.
+Remove all expired items from the cache and return an object (or array) of the removed items.

 ## Parameters

 #### options
 __Type:__ `object`

-__Description:__ Configuration options for this method call. `verifyIntegrity: true|false` is the only option available for this method.
+__Description:__ Configuration options for this method call. `verifyIntegrity: true|false` is available, as well as `asArray: true|false`, which will cause the method to return an array instead of an object.

 ## Usage